DeepLearnI/demo-project/TUTORIAL.md

 The tutorial will demonstrate the following key features of Foundations
 Atlas:

-1. We will submit a job using some simple code that was not written with Atlas in mind at all.
+1. We will submit a job of some straightforward (non-Foundations Atlas) demo code

 1. With minimal modification and effort, we will optimize our model with an architecture and hyperparameter